wufan-tb/yolov5-deepsort/readme.md

 # Object Counting and Dense Estimation Based on Yolov5+Deepsort

-## This repository will not updated, an advanced one is available [Here](https://github.com/wufan-tb/yolov5_deepsort)
+## This repository will not be updated, an advanced one is available [Here](https://github.com/wufan-tb/yolov5_deepsort)

 ### Demo：
  ![demo](./demo.png)